 In June 2016, in connection with the 2016 Guaranteed LC Facilities, the Company entered into a transfer agreement to transfer to the 2016 Guaranteed LC Facilities all existing outstanding letters of credit issued under the Company's letter of credit facility agreement with Deutsche Bank AG New York Branch and Deutsche Bank Trust Company Americas, as administrative agent, and certain financial institutions, entered into in August 2011 and amended from time to time.
 In connection with the transfer of the existing outstanding letters of credit, the aggregate commitment amount under the August 2011 letter of credit facility was permanently reduced to zero on June 29, 2016.
-As of January 1, 2017 and January 3, 2016, letters of credit issued and outstanding under the August 2011 letter of credit facility with Deutsche Bank AG New York Branch totaled zero and \$294.5 million, respectively.
-As of January 1, 2017 and January 3, 2016, letters of credit issued and outstanding under the 2016 Guaranteed LC Facilities totaled \$244.8 million and zero, respectively.
+As of December 31, 2017 and January 1, 2017, letters of credit issued and outstanding under the 2016 Guaranteed LC Facilities totaled \$173.7 million and \$244.8 million, respectively.